-Location(s) of where the work described in the research plan will be conducted.
+$Location(s) \ of \ where \ the \ work \ described \ in \ the \ research \ plan \ will \ be \ conducted.$

-The total time for which Federal support of a project has been programmatically approved as shown in the Notice of Financial Assistance Agreement; however, it does not constitute a commitment by the Federal government to fund the entire period.
+The total time for which Federal support of a project has been programmatically approved as shown in the award documents; however, it does not constitute a commitment by the Federal government to fund the entire period.
 The total project period comprises the initial competitive segment, any subsequent competitive segments resulting from a renewal award(s), and extensions.

 See application.